horsepress/browserSearchShortcuts/README.md

 ==========

 There are two XML files.
-* Searches.xml (the default) contains some general purpose search engines.
+* Searches.xml (the default) contains some general purpose search engines (google, wikipedia etc)
 * Dictionaries.xml contains a selection of web based dictionaries.

 Workings